panupan/RetainCycleTest/README.md

 ==============
 * NSView - stock view
 * RetainCycleTestView - has a binding that causes a retain cycle
-* TearDownTestView - calls a teardown method when we are done using it
+* TearDownTestView - fixed retain cycle by calling a teardown method when with it
 * SelfProxyTestView - fixed retain cycle by subclassing SelfProxyView and binding through selfProxy

 SelfProxyView based off: [http://theocacao.com/document.page/18](http://theocacao.com/document.page/18)